Best High-Protein Foods at Costco for Easy Meal Prep

 Best High-Protein Dairy and Eggs at Costco

-9. Kirkland Greek Yogurt
+9. Kirkland Plain Greek Yogurt

 Plain Greek yogurt is one of the most useful high-protein foods at Costco.
 It works for breakfast, snacks, sauces, smoothies, and meal prep bowls.